More Than Just a Dinosaur Unit Study

 What Really Happened to the Dinosaurs?The Great Dinosaur Mystery and the BibleDinosaurs of Eden: Tracing the Mystery Through HistoryDinosaurs by DesignThe True Story of Noah's Ark (with audio Download)Dry Bones and Other FossilsLife in the Great Ice Age

-The Great Dinosaur Mystery and the Bible by Paul Taylor and Dinosaurs of Eden by Ken Ham were somewhat similar to the spine book, but much more detailed in their explanations.
+The Great Dinosaur Mystery and the Bible by Paul Taylor and Dinosaurs of Eden by Ken Ham were somewhat similar to the spine book but much more detailed in their explanations.
 All three books covered things like creation, the fossil record, records of dinosaurs in the Bible, records of dinosaurs post-flood, and theories about dinosaur extinction.
 Each book has a slightly different style of writing which is why I purchased all three.
-After reading What Really Happened to the Dinosaurs?, we only touched on bits and pieces of the other two books for further investigation of certain topics.
+After reading What Really Happened to the Dinosaurs? we only touched on bits and pieces of the other two books for further investigation of certain topics.

 Dinosaurs by Design by Duane Gish was perfect for dinosaur research and comparison.
 It covers many types of dinosaurs and was the only book we needed for the suggested “research report” assignments from the lapbook.

-The True Story of Noah’s Ark by Tom Dooley just seemed right to add into the mix because it’s such a big part of the story of dinosaurs and fossils…especially as a precursor to the book below.
+The True Story of Noah’s Ark by Tom Dooley just seemed right to add to the mix because it’s such a big part of the story of dinosaurs and fossils…especially as a precursor to the book below.

-Dry Bones and Other Fossils by Gary and Mary Parker was a fun book that teaches fossils as they relate to the world-wide flood in easily understandable terms for kids.
+Dry Bones and Other Fossils by Gary and Mary Parker was a fun book that teaches fossils as they relate to the worldwide flood in easily understandable terms for kids.
 Love this book!
 (It’s what spurred on many of our nature walks you’ll see below.)

 Life in the Great Ice Age by Michael and Beverly Oard is another really good book!
-The first half places you right alongside a cave-dwelling family-tribe who live just south of the great ice wall somewhere in Europe.
-You learn all about their lifestyle, challenges and reasons for living as they do.
-The second half of the book takes an informational turn as it explains more about the ice age as a result of the world-wide flood and how people groups were spread all over the world during this period in history.
-Fascinating!
-It was just a little above Eli’s level, but he hung in there with full interest from beginning to end.
-I felt like this book was a fabulous ending to the whole dinosaur/flood/fossil study and left us off with the perfect background information as we step into ancient history studies next year.
+The first half places you right alongside a cave-dwelling family tribe who live just south of the great ice wall somewhere in Europe.
+You learn all about their lifestyle, challenges, and reasons for living as they do.
+The second half of the book takes an informational turn as it explains more about the ice age as a result of the worldwide flood and how people groups were spread all over the world during this period in history.

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

-Dinosaur Nature Study
+Dinosaur Nature Study: Flooding

-And then God steps in and provides you with almost unbelievable opportunities to dig deeper into real life examples of what you’ve been learning.
+And then God steps in and provides you with almost unbelievable opportunities to dig deeper into real-life examples of what you’ve been learning.
 (I find this happens all. the. time. with nature study, by the way.)

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

 After some recent flooding, we went for a nature walk looking for signs of the flood.
 Much to our surprise, we found a ditch just full of layer upon layer of drying mud left behind by the flood waters.
-In that mud we found several things buried – like the wood in the photo above.
+In that mud, we found several things buried – like the wood in the photo above.

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

 These layers in which we found things buried were formed after only about three days of minor flooding.
 Have you heard Buddy Davis’ song, Billions of Dead Things?
 The song asks, “If there really was a worldwide flood, what would the evidence be?”
 Then it answers, “Billions of dead things, buried in rock layers, laid down by water, all over the earth.”
-To us, seeing this process begin to happen in real life over the course of just a few day was uh-mazing and further sealed our belief and understanding of the “evidence” of Noah’s flood.
+To us, seeing this process begin to happen in real life over the course of just a few days was uh-mazing and further sealed our belief and understanding of the “evidence” of Noah’s flood.
 God is so cool.

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!